 Bachelor in Social Work (BSW) students complete one field placement for the academic year (two consecutive semesters).
-Master of Social Work (MSW) students complete their first academic year ("foundation" year) in one field placement, and their second academic year ("concentration" year) at an agency that is specific to the student's area of interest in Advanced Direct Practice (ADP) or Policy, Administration and Community (PAC).
+Master of Social Work (MSW) students complete their first academic year ("foundation" year) in one field placement, and their second academic year ("concentration" year) at an agency that is specific to the student's area of interest in Advanced Direct Practice (ADP), Policy, Administration and Community Practice (PAC) or Advanced Generalist (AG).
 Our School of Social Work faculty and staff are committed to establishing the capabilities necessary for high-quality social work practice.

 Our School of Social Work mission is to prepare social work practitioners who are committed to social justice and to serving and empowering individuals, families and communities.
 Our School contributes to the development and dissemination of social work knowledge and skills, and affirms professional values and ethics.
 Our School emphasizes understanding and respect for the unique social, political and cultural diversity of the Southwest.